Southwest faces further criticism following an emergency landing

 The U.S. airline also had to scale back its marketing and advertising following the incidents, because most of its current ads were cheerful and lighthearted — a sad irony in the wake of what happened.

 Southwest must now continue to do damage control in order to restore its reputation in passengers’ eyes.
 The 737 was last inspected in April, but now experts will use microscopic technology to see exactly what caused the window pane to crack.
-It is commendable that the airline is canceling numerous flights just to inspect its plane’s engine blades and
+It is commendable that the airline is canceling numerous flights just to inspect its plane’s engine blades and windows.

 If the crew members can keep maintaining their level of professionalism on every flight, then they can win back the trust of their customer base, especially passengers in California, where the airline dominates as the most popular aircraft carrier.